vutuofficial/cryptocurrency/docs/index.md

 - If you want bots of other cryptocurrencies, you can contact me.

-- The information of cryptocurrencies is obtained from binance, coingecko and yahoo finance.
+- The information of cryptocurrencies is obtained from [binance](https://docs.binance.us) and [coingecko](https://www.coingecko.com/en/api/documentation)

 - You can add my bots to your server so that I can make more bots.
 It will be your greatest support. 💜